 Long answer: Pounds to Pocket reports its customers' repayment habits as positive or negative, depending on their ability to repay their loans on time.
 Specifically, if a customer makes on-time payments and completes their repayment schedule by the planned date, Pounds to Pocket's report should reflect a positive change to their credit score.
 If their payments are late, chances are that the Pounds to Pocket report will impact their rating negatively.

 Does Pounds to Pocket offer loans shorter than 6 months in duration?

 No we do not, but you can visit QuickQuid for more information about the short-term loans available from our sister website.
-Borrow over 1, 2 or 3 pay periods, and if approved, cash will be sent within 10 minutes after approval.
+Borrow money over 1, 2 or 3 pay periods, and if approved, cash will be sent within 10 minutes after approval.

 More Information About Credit